nicolehle/burger-builder-react/README.md

 # Burger Builder React Application
+A Burger Building App.<br>
+This App is for practicing React purpose.<br>
-Clients are able to choose ingredients and amount of it to make their own burger.
+Clients are able to choose ingredients and amount of it to make their own burger.<br>
+Once burger order's continued in ordersummary, the data goes to Firebase.

 ### Component Tree